codeandcraftinc/piggyback.js/README.md

 ```

 Now any duplicate request that happens in quick succession of the original
-will "piggyback" (excuse me) on the original's result, the API call and
+will "piggyback" on the original's result, the API call and caching only
-caching only happens once.
+happens once.